Blog

 Puppy and New Dog Tip for Spring!

-Published on Apr 7, 2012 | Category: Aggression, Puppies
+Published on Apr 7, 2012 | Category: Puppies, Puppy Socialization

 Will this be your dog’s first summer in your home?
 Have your puppy spend some time in your back yard today to get used to the sights and sounds of spring.
 The reason to do this is to teach your puppy not to bark at people, dogs, and other distractions in your neighborhood.